schneebergerlab/plotsr/README.md

 1. Chromosome-level assemblies of the genomes to be compared
 2. Pairwise structural annotations between genomes

-For example, if genomes A,B, and C are to be compared, then structural annotations between A and B as well as between B and C would be required.
+For example, if genomes A, B, and C are to be visualised in this order, then structural annotations of A vs B and B vs C would be required.

 #### Additional inputs
-* BED/bedGraph files for adding tracks to the visualisation, like the tracks for genes and SNPs in the [Example](Example) plot above.
+* GFF/BED/bedGraph files for adding tracks to the visualisation, like the tracks for genes and SNPs in the [example](Example) plot above.
-* Bed file containing genomic coordinates to add markers, like the markers for Inv3, Notal1, and Notal2 in the [Example](Example) plot above.
+* Bed file containing genomic coordinates to add markers, like the markers for Inversion 3, Not aligned 1 in the [example](Example) plot above.

 ## Running example data
 Following are the steps for a typical pipeline to visualise structural annotations between genomes.
 For this, we would use the data available in the ```example ``` folder.